abhinavprakash199/Advanced-Physical-Design-using-OpenLane-SKY130/README.md

 - OpenLINK has two modes of operation
     +  **Autonomous** (it is the push buttton flow where we figure the flow and we directly get the final GDSII)
     +  **Interactive** (here we run comands and steps one be one so that we can do experimentation and look at the results of differnet flow steps)
- - OpenLINK has very nice feature called as **Design Space Exploration** which can be used to find the best set of flow configurations.
+ - OpenLINK has very nice feature called as **Design Space Exploration** which can be used to find the best set of flow urations.
  - OpenLINK has large number of design examples(43 different design with their best configuration)
 #### Steps to install openlane in our machine